GEOLYTIX/xyz/readme.md

 ## Workspaces

 A workspace is the configuration of services, styles, layers and locations to be used in a deployment.
 File based configuration are stored in the [/workspaces](https://github.com/GEOLYTIX/xyz/tree/master/workspaces) directory.
-It is recommended to store the workspace configurastion in a database in order manage the configurastion through admin views.
+It is recommended to store the configuration object in a database in order manage the configurastion through admin views.

+/admin/workspace

+A [jsoneditor](https://github.com/josdejong/jsoneditor) tree view which allows modification of config keys, uploading configuration files into the view and saving the workspace configuragtion to a PostgreSQL table.

+/admin/workspacejson

+A code view (json) of the configuration object.

 Below is a list of config keys which are currently supported.
 Default minimum viable settings will be set if no *workspace* has been defined in the deployment environment.